pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ##Protocols

 ###TX ID
 The multiprotocol TX module is using a 32bits ID generated randomly at first power up.
-This global ID is used by all protocols.
+This global ID is used by nearly all protocols.
 There are little chances to get a duplicated ID.

+For DSM2/X and Devo the CYRF6936 unique manufacturer ID is used.

 It's possible to generate a new ID using bind button on the Hubsan protocol during power up.